osteele/minsky-bio.web/README.md

 `yarn dev`

+## Alternate setup using Docker

+Setup: Install docker from the [web site](https://docs.docker.com/engine/installation/) or via `cask install docker`.

+Run: `docker-compose` and then visit <http://localhost:8000>.

 ## Adding a new article

 * Create a new folder in `content/articles/n.
 Title`.
 It will be displayed in the order n.
 The "Title" is just for you to recognize it.